Day 1 – Caesarea

 Day 7 – Bethlehem / Ein Karem

-Our last day could be devoted to a visit of the Church of Nativity and the Shepherds’ Field in Bethlehem (done by a Palestinian Guide), or a visit to the archaeological highlights at the Israel Museum , especially the display of the Dead Sea Scrolls (“Shrine of the Book” ), the Model of the Second Temple and discoveries related to Pontius Pilate , Caiaphas , and Crucufuxion .
+When we return to Jerusalem we could also visit the archaeological highlights at the Israel Museum , especially the display of the Dead Sea Scrolls (“Shrine of the Book” ), the Model of the Second Temple and discoveries related to Pontius Pilate , Caiaphas , and Crucifixion.

 Knowledgeable, insightful, flexible, very well connected.
 Simply, the best!
 There is simply no better guide in Israel than Danny!.

 (Father Beach, from Tripadvisor)